saidunazar/saidunazar.github.io/README.md

 ### CGI | Consultant

-Leading and overseeing UI development of payments team.
+_Leading and overseeing UI development for payments team.
 Analysis, design and development of current and new react components.
-Worked alongside DevOps engineers to setup CI/CD pipeline.
-Code reviews and mentoring junior developers to the team.
+Working alongside DevOps engineers to setup CI/CD pipeline.
+Code reviews and mentoring junior developers to the team._

 ### Allianz | Senior Software Engineer

-Worked with digital services team to build UI features, functionalities and capabilities using Angular.
+_Worked with digital services team to build UI features, functionalities and capabilities using Angular.
 Collaborated with Backend team for the development of API.
-Performed peer to peer code reviews and developer testing to meet QA targets.
+Performed peer to peer code reviews and developer testing to meet QA targets._

 ### Freelance | Web Developer

-Helped digital transformation of SMEs by providing various web/digital solutions.
-Worked closely with clients to gather requirements and analyze there technical feasibility.
-Negotiated with clients, hosting providers and vendors to keep projects on track.
-Established hosting for each projects and ensured successful deployment for the clients.
+_Helped digital transformation of SMEs by providing various web/digital solutions.
+Worked closely with the clients to gather requirements and analysed there technical feasibility.
+Established hosting for each projects and ensured successful deployment for the clients._

 ---